Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - De Djawatan: 1.5 hours by public transport

-- Tabuhan Island: Boat from harbor
+- Tabuhan Island: Boat from the harbor

 From Surabaya: